 You can also learn the sacred Thai art of making incense in all shapes, colours and sizes.

-I could’ve easily stayed in this Botanical Garden the whole day but after 4 hours of riding in this humidity, with the sweat dripping down… it was time to head back to the pier.
+I could’ve easily stayed in this Botanical Garden the whole day but after 4 hours of riding in the humidity, it was time to head back to the pier.

 I honestly had such a fun and awesome experience cycling with TakeMeTour’s local tour expert!
 It was so informal yet professional, and I appreciated that as it felt like my friend was showing me around.
 It really helped to have a guide who is a local and can speak English to explain everything to you.
 I learnt so much in these four hours, that I would probably have never learnt by myself.
 Thank you TakeMeTour! 🙂

-I highly recommend you taking a ride on the wild side of Bangkok!
+I highly recommend taking a ride on the wild side of Bangkok!